kyma-incubator/examples/cloud-events-e2e-scenario/README.md

 ## Create Application

-* Under `Integration`, create Application.
+* Create an application at `Integration` --> `Application` --> `Create Application`
 * Name it `sample-external-solution`.

 ## Establish secure connection between external solution and Kyma

 We will set up the secure connectivity between the mock external solution and the Kyma application `sample-external-solution`.

-Here we will use the [connector service](https://github.com/kyma-project/kyma/blob/master/docs/application-connector/docs/010-architecture-connector-service.md) to secure the communication.
+Here we will use the [connector service](https://github.com/kyma-project/kyma/blob/master/docs/application-connector/02-02-connector-service.md) to secure the communication.

 * Clone this [repository](https://github.com/janmedrek/one-click-integration-script).